anandu06dev/ng4StarterKit/README.md

 ## Frontend coupled to OOD, DDD and CQRS

 The building blocks of Angular already provides us with code organisation strategies for frontend architecture.
-Nevertheless, to obtain a better level of abstraction we will pass Angular's Data-Driven mindset and consider higher-level strategies like Domain-Driven Design and CQRS:
+Nevertheless, to obtain a better level of abstraction we will bypass Angular's Data-Driven mindset and consider higher-level strategies like Domain-Driven Design and CQRS:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/frontend_arch.PNG)